 In Pine Island Sound, waters from Charlotte Harbor, San Carlos Bay and the Caloosahatchee River mix with water from four passes to the Gulf of Mexico.

 Annual seagrass monitoring at 11 different sites in the Pine Island Sound Aquatic Preserve examines types, density, distribution and other parameters.
-With more than 17 years of monitoring data, results indicate that seagrasses vary significantly throughout the five Charlotte Harbor Aquatic Preserves, but generally appear healthy and diverse.
+With more than 17 years of monitoring data, results indicate that seagrasses vary significantly throughout the five Charlotte Harbor Aquatic Preserves, but they generally appear healthy and diverse.
 Some of the deepest-growing seagrass beds in CHAP occur within Pine Island Sound.

 Monthly water quality monitoring since 1996 at five sites indicates that water quality and clarity is good within Pine Island Sound due to the proximity of the Gulf of Mexico and small watershed size.